 For any dog owner, finding a growth or swelling on your pet can be alarming.
 This is certainly true if your large-breed dog develops a swelling on his elbow that continues to grow and feels firmer over time.
 In this instance, while a vet visit is warranted to assess the swelling and determine whether it is something cosmetic or something more serious, this new swelling may be a non-cancerous growth called an elbow hygroma.

 What Is an Elbow Hygroma?

 Signs of Elbow Hygromas in Dogs

-An elbow hygroma is a soft swelling filled with fluid (usually yellow to red in color) over a bony part or pressure point on a dog's body.
-They can grow to about two inches in diameter.
+Hygromas start out as a small, soft lump on a dog's elbow that can grow to about two inches in diameter.
 Your dog will likely not show any signs of illness or discomfort unless the hygroma becomes infected.

 Causes of Elbow Hygromas

 Elbow hygromas occur when large and giant breed dogs frequently lay on hard surfaces, such as hardwood floors, tile, or concrete which repeatedly causes minor trauma to the thin skin over a bony prominence.
 An inflammatory response in the tissue under the skin over the elbow joint can occur and the body tries to protect the area by encapsulating it with fluid to cushion the joint.
 Over time, with repeated trauma, this fluid-filled capsule will continue to grow.

 While a hygroma, regardless of size, is generally non-painful, if allowed to become large enough to the point of ulceration and abscessing, your dog may experience pain and discomfort.